 Since 2014, the Procurement Team have put sustainability at the heart of the University's institutional Procurement Policy and Strategy.
 The Team is committed to ensuring a balanced consideration of social, ethical, environmental and economic impacts throughout all stages of the procurement process.

-Sustainable Procurement in Action
+Sustainable procurement in action

-- Commissioned a study which found that in 201415 KU generated £921.1 million Gross Value Added (GVA) and supported 12,500 jobs throughout the UK.
+- Commissioned a study which found that in 2014/15, Kingston University generated £921.1 million gross value added (GVA) and supported 12,500 jobs throughout the UK.